Transform teamwork with Confluence. See why Confluence is the content collaboration hub for all teams.

 • Set up an automated email that delivers the questionnaire

-The more you can split your project into specific, actionable steps, the simpler time you’ll have identifying ad hoc requests and tasks that weren’t part of the original plan.
+The more you split your project into specific, actionable steps, the easier it is identify ad hoc requests or tasks excluded from the original plan.
+This approach makes a huge and complicated project feel a heck of a lot more manageable.

-As counterintuitive as it seems, outline the tasks and deliverables you won’t complete as part of this project.
 With your questionnaire project, you’ll spell out that you aren’t tackling the following:

 • Online portal where clients can submit resources and files